x0rnn/amk-etwolf-join-queue/README.md

 Additional parameters of `team` command (class, weapon, alt. weapon) are supported and restored on team join.

 Player can leave the queue by joining the spectator team (`/team s`, limbo menu or `!spec` eventually).
+Any player can issue `/queue` command to find out who is currently in line.

 Every time there's a change in the queue, all players affected will be notified in chat area.